 Maybe one of the problems your facing is night time eating.
 If you've set a goal of not eating after 7:00 pm and you continually fail to reach that goal, change course.
 For a short time you could set the goal at 9:00 pm.
 Once you get some success with that time, make a new goal of 8:00 pm.
 Gradually work up to the goal of 7:00 pm.

 As you get closer to reaching the goal that is your why, keep track of small results along the way.
-Look at things like how well you are now sleeping, your energy level, some bad habits you've removed from your life, or compliments you may get.
+Look at situations like how well you are now sleeping, your energy level, some bad habits you've removed from your life, or compliments you may get.
 When you have a day that your motivation is low, look at these notes to remind yourself how far you've come.

 Lasting weight loss is a process.
 It takes time to make these changes stick so that they become lifelong habits.
 Give yourself that time.
 Be gentile and patient with yourself.
 You are worth it!